wollemat/stardust/README.md

 # Stardust

-Stardust is a exoplanet start transit modeler written in Python.
+Stardust is a simulation that models a transit by an exoplanet across a distant star.

 ### Requirements